CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 	-	Form a team of 3 particiapnts

-		-	Each team must have at least 2 Singapore Citizens
-		-	Each team can only have 2 or three participants
+		-	Each team can only have 2 or 3 participants
-		- 	All participants in the team are to be of the same current/future school
+		- 	All participants in the team are to be from a school of higher learning in Singapore

-	-	Sign up  by **29 APRIL 2018**
+	-	Sign up by **1 May 2018**

-	-	Go through a compulsary online qualifier.
+	-	Go through a compulsory online qualifier.

 #### DISCLAIMER